 For equipment that you use only sometimes, such as the blender or toaster, consider installing an appliance garage.
 Stashing things off the counter and out of sight will keep your arrangement streamlined and clean.

 The most important thing to remember when reorganizing your kitchen is to stick to your strategy and keep things where they should be.
 The kitchen can get cluttered pretty quickly with so many items floating around.
+You can also check out storage cabinets by Nathan James.
 Happy organizing!